-2004 Compensation for the Chief Executive Officer
+2005 Compensation for the Chief Executive Officer

 Stephen A. Wynn, our Chairman of the Board and Chief Executive Officer, and the Company entered into a five-year employment agreement prior to the establishment of the Compensation Committee.
 That agreement became effective on October 25, 2002, after the successful completion of the Company's initial public offering, and provides for an annual base salary of \$1,250,000 for the first year under the agreement and increases of \$500,000 for each subsequent year, up to a maximum of \$2,750,000.
-During 2004, Mr. Wynn received \$1,826,923 in base salary in accordance with the terms of his employment agreement.
+During 2005, Mr. Wynn received \$2,343,151 in base salary in accordance with the terms of his employment agreement.

-Concurrent with the execution of agreements with Mr. Wynn that confirmed and clarified the Company's rights to use the "Wynn" name and Mr. Wynn's persona in connection with the Company's casino resort businesses, the Company extended Mr. Wynn's employment agreement by ten years until October 24, 2017 in order to ensure the continued services of Mr. Wynn.
+Concurrent with the execution of agreements with Mr. Wynn in August 2004 that confirmed and clarified the Company's rights to use the "Wynn" name and Mr. Wynn's persona in connection with the Company's casino resort businesses, the Company extended Mr. Wynn's employment agreement by ten years until October 24, 2017 in order to ensure the continued services of Mr. Wynn.
 The other material terms of Mr. Wynn's employment agreement remained unchanged.
 The Compensation Committee reviewed and approved the amendment to such agreement.

-Mr. Wynn received no additional stock-based incentive compensation in 2004; however, in additional to the monetary award under the Incentive Plan described above, the Compensation Committee awarded Mr. Wynn an additional \$548,074 discretionary bonus in recognition of the significant appreciation in the per share market value of the Company's common stock during 2004.
+Mr. Wynn received no additional stock-based incentive compensation in 2005.
 To the extent not already defined in Mr. Wynn's employment agreement, the Committee intends to review Mr. Wynn's performance on an annual basis and will use its discretion to determine any additional compensation for Mr. Wynn based on such performance.